Holacracy Raidboxes

 The start of the holocracy: it’s been worth it so far!

 Our conclusion after four years of Holacracy: it has paid off so far!
 Satisfaction in our team is very high and productivity has improved.
-However, you can already see that recruiting new team members is at least different from traditional organizations.
+However, you can already see that recruiting new team members is at least different from traditional organisations.
 You have to focus much more on the cultural factors of the people.

-I explain exactly how holacracy works and how to take the first steps towards implementing it in my article "Holacracy in action - 5 steps to a high-performance team".
+I explain exactly how holacracy works and how to take the first steps towards implementing it in my article“Holacracy in action – 5 steps to a high-performance team“.
 You can find more information and our presentation from WordCamp Cologne on the topic of holacracy here.

 What is it like in your company or your circle of friends?
 Have you experienced the same problems?
 Are you perhaps even a founder yourself and have had good or bad experiences with similar concepts?
 I look forward to exchanging opinions!

-Your e-mail address will not be published.
-Required fields are marked with *
+Your email address will not be published.
+Required fields are marked *